What Could Anxious Attachment Mean For You?

 When someone has an anxious attachment style, it means that in their relationships, whether they’re romantic, familial, friendly, or otherwise, they may feel intense anxiety.
 That anxiey might stray from fear of being abandoned, fear of someone faling out of love with them, or fear or infidelity.
 Often this anxiety comes with conflicted feelings, as the person might feel a strong desire for intimate, personal relationships, but at the same time feel very anxious once they do achieve those close relationships.

+Anxious-ambivalent attachment is an insecure attachment style.
 The anxiety in relationships can manifest itself in a few ways.
 For example, the person with anxious attachment might act jealous, possessive, or emotionally volatile.
 They might find it very hard to trust their partner, and might also look for constant reassurance.
 They can also become emotionally dependent on their partner and, for example, find it very difficult to be happy while alone.

 A counselor or therapist can be very helpful in overcoming anxious attachment and developing healthier attachment styles.

-Anxious Attachment: Causes
+Anxious attachment: Causes

 Anxious attachment typically doesn’t just have one root cause.
 It may, instead, stem from a variety of factors.